 The ‘NEVER AGAIN’ Association is an independent civil society organisation founded in Warsaw in 1996.
-It has campaigned against racism, antisemitism, and xenophobia, for peace, intercultural dialogue, and human rights across the world.
+It has campaigned against racism, antisemitism, and xenophobia, for peace, intercultural dialogue, and human rights.
 ‘NEVER AGAIN’ has actively participated in international civil society networks, including the Alliance Against Genocide (AAG), the European Network for Countering Antisemitism through Education (ENCATE), and the European Practitioners Network Against Antisemitism (EPNA).

 More information: